 Some ways to do this: have an alarm on your phone that reminds you to put down your devices at a certain hour.
-If the idea of closing your computer is simply unthinkable (we’ve all been there!), try f.lux.
-Once you download the software, it gradually lets off a yellow light as the night progresses, combating the blue light that keeps us awake.
-You can’t use f.lux on your phone, and also Night Shift, which automatically shifts the colours of your display to the warmer end of the colour spectrum after the sun goes down.
+If the idea of closing your computer is simply unthinkable (we’ve all been there!), try turning on night mode on your phone, and also Night Shift, which automatically shifts the colours of your display to the warmer end of the colour spectrum after the sun goes down.

 Take Your Vitamins & Minerals